hmaddi16/AWS-Projects/eCeipt-README.md

-# eCeipt — AWS Receipt Parser
+# eCeipt — AWS Receipt Parser & Notifier

 **eCeipt** is an AWS cloud-native project designed to automate the process of extracting information from uploaded receipt files and sending a parsed summary via email.
 Built with serverless technologies and AWS native services, the system is event-driven and real-time.